TurboGrafx-16 / PC

 Other Fixes / Jailbars / Capacitors:

-consoles.
-Unless you've done something like this before, I strongly recommend having one of the above
+damaging your motherboard!
+Unless you've done something like this before, I strongly recommend having one

-modding services do it for you, as it's easy to damage your console.
-Jason from Game-Tech has a video
+of the above modding services do it for you, as it's easy to damage your console.
+Jason from Game-Tech

 Almost all TG-16 / PC Engine systems suffer from "jailbars"; Vertical lines of interference running down the